reeli/swagger-faker/README.md

 # Swagger Faker

-Generate fake data from swagger.
+Swagger Faker is a tool which can help you generate fake data from your swagger.json file.

-## Convert Swagger to Fake Data
+## How to Use

 Example Swagger.json